overextended/oxmysql/execute.md

-# Fetch
+# Execute
-Execute a query and returns the results of all rows and columns.
+Execute a query and returns an array of all results.
+This is synonymous with the deprecated fetch.

 ### Usage
 ```lua